 - staying active

-Your GP may recommend that you take medicines to control your blood pressure and cholesterol.
-If your coronary arteries are narrowed, taking these medicines will help prevent your condition becoming worse.
+You can also ask your GP for advice on how to keep your heart healthy.
+They may recommend medicines to control your blood pressure and cholesterol, like statins.
+If your coronary arteries are narrowed, taking medicines will help prevent your condition becoming worse.
 If you have angina, you may be able to manage your symptoms with medicines.

-Off-pump coronary artery bypass grafting (OPCAB) is an alternative technique to conventional CABG.
-The difference is that you don’t have to be connected to a heart–lung (bypass) machine with OPCAB.
+Off-pump CABG is an alternative technique to conventional CABG.
+The difference is that you don’t have to be connected to a heart–lung (bypass) machine, and your heart continues to beat as your surgeon performs the bypass grafts.
+It’s also sometimes called ‘beating heart bypass grafting’.

 In a conventional CABG operation, your surgeon connects your large blood vessels to a bypass machine then stops your heart with medicines.
 The bypass machine (which is a bit like a pump) then takes over the job of adding oxygen to your blood and maintaining your circulation.

-After your surgery, you may find that you feel depressed or unhappy.
-You may well find that your mood swings and you have good days and bad days.
-Don’t worry; this is normal and something that happens to many people after heart surgery.
-It will get better.
+Yes.
+After your surgery, you may well find that your mood swings and you have good days and bad days.
+Don’t worry; depression and anxiety are normal and something that happens to many people after heart surgery.
+The ‘post-op blues’ can make you feel tearful and irritable, and mean you struggle to concentrate.

 - British Heart Foundation